• Skip to primary navigation

 • These quick pickled Serrano peppers provide an instant flavor lift to any dish.

 • Pickles are a great way of adding flavor, texture and crunch to a dish.
-Try my Quick Pickled Red Jalapeno Peppers or my Quick Pickled Shallots.
+Try my Quick Pickled Red Jalapeno Peppers or my Quick Pickled Shallots for alternative options.

 A hand holding a sealed jar of Pickled Serrano peppers.